 Working with a law office makes most people uncomfortable.

-Though many fact patterns appear to be similar, each person’s situation is unique.
-The ability for people to successfully navigate their legal issues is often impacted by many factors, including the emotional well-being of both spouses, both lawyers, the judge and even the jurisdiction.
+Though many fact patterns appear to be similar, each person’s situation and legal situation is unique.
+The ability for people to successfully navigate their legal issues is often impacted by many factors, including their mental and emotional well-being, the emotional well being of both spouses, their lawyers, the judge and even the jurisdiction.

-We are sensitive to the needs of a person who is in a failing marriage or in the divorce process.
-Brigid understands that contemplating, considering and following through with a divorce involves great emotional, mental, spiritual, physical and financial turmoil.
+We are sensitive to the needs of a person who is in a transitioning or failing marriage or in the divorce process.
+Brigid understands that contemplating, considering and following through with a divorce or reconciliation involves great emotional, mental, spiritual, physical and financial turmoil.

 Mission Statement and Philosophy